 - If you get heartburn or stomach pain with NSAIDs, tell your doctor.
 While you may have to stop taking it, there may be other ways your doctor can help.

 Are there any medications to avoid when taking NSAIDs?

-- NSAIDs can interfere within a variety of other medications.
-Check with your doctor to ensure they are same for you.
+- NSAIDs can interfere with a variety of other medications.
+Check with your doctor to ensure they are safe for you.

 - NSAIDs are safe with other medications used in the normal treatment of rheumatoid arthritis, including DMARDs and Biologics.

 - NSAIDs can be safely used with acetaminophen (Tylenol).